The Developments

 The future developments get more interesting.

-st unique and daring skyscrapers in the country.
+Museum Plaza will become the tallest building in the state, by far, and will be one of the most unique and daring skyscrapers in the country.
 It is being developed as a mix-use facility, with a hotel, condos, apartments, offices, the MFA program for the University of Louisville, and a huge modern art museum floating half way up the building.
 It will have a diagonal elevator that will take visitors from the historic ironclad building on Main Street to the ultramodern sky lobby overlooking the Ohio River and city.

-of L basketball, and the current situation with Freedom Hall at the fairgrounds in horrible.
+I am most excited about this project, as I have season tickets to U of L basketball, and the current situation with Freedom Hall at the fairgrounds in horrible.
 I have to drive in nasty traffic to get there, there are no restaurants or bars around, and to get out in less than 30 minutes requires leaving before the game ends.

 Other projects include City Center, with retail, offices, hotels, movie theaters, a concert venue, and restaurants and bars.
 This is said to be an extension of 4th Street Live.
 I hope it is filled with better shit than that place though.